timmo001/iseries-api/README.md

 ## Features

 - Access to the IBMi via an expressjs REST API or Websocket
-- Run commands using just but passing in your server host, username and password
+- Run commands by passing in your server host, username and password + the command

 ## Setup